Section 8. Approach Clearance Procedures

 Basic “T” and TAA Design

-approach that GPS is unreliable and clear the aircraft
+requesting an RNAV approach that GPS is reported unavailable and request

 FAAO JO 7110.65, Para 2-1-10, NAVAID Malfunctions.